Take the long road: Walking holidays to take in Queensland

 3. The abridged version that saves on time, not experience: Experientia Sunshine Coast

 So much to do?
 So little time?
-Partner with the experts who champion doing it all, just really fast.
+Perhaps you’re looking for the experts who champion doing it all, just really fast.

 It starts at 6am for a quick trek up Wild Horse Mountain, before getting progressively more intense as the day continues – Mount Beerburrum, Mount Ngungun, Mount Cooroora, Mount Ninderry and Mount Coolum.

-Paleo snacks, epic views and instant calf muscles are guaranteed with this day trip around the Sunshine Coast.
+Paleo snacks, multiple mountain views prettier than a postcard and instant calf muscles are guaranteed with this day trip around the Sunshine Coast.

 If you’re going to spend eight days on foot discovering the Atherton Tablelands, Daintree, Mossman Gorge and Dunk Island in Tropical North Queensland, you’re going to want to do it without carrying your worldly possessions on your back.